 You can also visit /warp protect ingame for information about how to protect your stuff.

-Here is a list of what you will lose upon changing your name: 1. access to protections 2. access to locks (chests, furnaces etc) 3. all morphs 4. inventory 5. /mm 6. all /buy perms 7. uptime & rank 8. money 9. enderchest contents
+Here is a list of what you will lose temporarily upon changing your name: 1. access to protections 2. access to locks (chests, furnaces etc) 3. inventory 4. all /buy perms 5. rank 6. money 7. enderchest contents what you will lose permanatly: 1. all morphs 2. /mm 3. uptime 4. home (signing off at your home is a good way to avoid losing this)

 All of this is able to be transferred however, and that is what this post is about.
 Here is a code which you can copy to easily fill out this form if you are changing your name, and a staff member will get to this quickly.
 If you've already changed your name, use this form anyway.